treeverse/lakeFS/design/open/pull-request.md

 ### Goals

-- Capture request to merge a branch or specific reference
+- Capture request to merge a branch to a target branch
 - Mechanism to review, discuss and merge changes before applying to a branch
 - Automation using actions can verify / provide feedback on pull-request

 ### How it will work

 Introduce a new resource called pull-request at the repository level.
-The pull-request will hold owner (the user who created the PR), description, assignee, reviewers the source branch/reference and the target branch.
+The pull-request will hold owner (the user who created the PR), description, assignee, reviewers the source and target branches.
-Each reviewer can set approved/reject (or clear his response) on the PR and add comments to the PR discussion.
-Comments associated to a PR will a flat ordered list of posted comments on the PR level.
+Each reviewer can set approved/reject/clear response on the PR and add comments to the discussion.
+Comments associated to a PR will be rendered as a list ordered by time.
 New comments are appended to the end of the discussion and will include a time stamp, commenter and the text with the comment.
-PR can be merge operation is enabled when at least one reviewer approves or when no reviewers are assigned.
+PR will enable a merge operation when at least one reviewer approves or when no reviewers are assigned.
-PR can be closed at any time.
+PR will enable request to close PR at any time.
-PR will not be updated with changes to the source or destination branches, like updates to objects, commits, merges, etc.
+A source branch can only have one open PR at a time, previous pull-requests will be merged or closed.
+An open pull-request will include all the committed changes in the source branch automatically.
-Merge PR will perform a merge operation and merge the PR as merged.
-If a conflict or an error occurs while merging, it will be returned as a response to the request.
+Merging the PR will perform a merge request between the source/target branch.
+Merge failure will keep the PR open and a successful one will close the PR as merged.
-When a repository is deleted, all pull-requests will be deleted with it.
+When a repository is deleted, all pull-requests will be deleted.
+When a source or destination branches are deleted - the associated pull-requests are closed.

+##### Actions

-Actions - no change in current support with pre/post merge.
+No change in current support with pre/post merge.
 These actions will be triggered when the PR is merged.
-A new event called 'pull-request' will be triggered when is created (or by request).
-These action will be triggered if no conflict found on an internal commit that will be visible to the action in order to verify the PR data.
+A new event called 'pull-request' will be triggered when a pull-request and invoke all the associated actions related to the PR.

-### Other features to consider

-- PR auto-update with latest branch commits.
-PR will include the base commit and all the changes until the latest commit on branch.
-- Multiple reviews with text from each reviewer.
-Can be even per level of commit the current PR addresses.
-- New hook can be trigger when PR is updated.
-Action triggered by PR will be considered as reviewers and the status is approved/rejects based on a successful run.
-- Does a PR represent the merge itself or the request?
-If we have a pending request to merge a commit or a branch, any future request to merge this PR should point to the same PR?
-Can we have multiple PRs requesting the same merge open in parallel?
-Any request to merge the same branch should point to the current open PR or the same old one and open it?
-The PR identifier is the source commit + branch + target branch?
+Actions will be queued or at least run on the latest commit in the source branch.
+The event will be triggered on PR creation and every push of new commit to the source branch will trigger the event.
+The action will have access to source branch data for verification after verification there are no conflict between the source and the target branch.